John-John Dohmen

-John-John Dominique Dohmen (born 24 January 1988) is a Belgian field hockey player who plays for Orée and the Belgium national team as a midfielder.
+John-John Dominique Dohmen (born 24 January 1988) is a Belgian professional field hockey player who plays for Orée and the Belgium national team as a midfielder.
+He played 481 matches for the Belgium national team from 2005 until 2024.

 Biography

 John-John Dohmen was born in Anderlecht in 1988, and spent his youth in Ittre.

 He has graduated in ergotherapy.
 In 2014, he was a candidate for the Centre démocrate humaniste in the Belgian regional elections in Walloon Brabant.

 Dohmen started playing hockey when he was five years old, and debuted at Royal Léopold Club in Uccle.

 He was a player for the Waterloo Ducks until 2020, and since 2013, the captain of the Belgian national team (the "Red Lions").
 He has won five national titles, one with Léopold and four with Waterloo.
 He was named Belgian hockey player of the year for the season 2008–2009.
 In the 2018–19 Euro Hockey League, Dohmen's Waterloo Ducks became the first Belgian club to win the Euro Hockey League.